 Gerbera Daisies boast several meanings, and all lean towards feelings of happiness.
 The Egyptian meaning is symbolic of nature and a devotion to the sun, while the Celts believed this plant would lessen the stresses and sorrows of everyday life.

-Throughout history, the gerbera daisy has represented the innocent hearts of children, and is associated with thankfulness, as well as happiness.
-These species boast an energetic playfulness, which is little surprise given their bold and beautiful colours.
-These flowers are most definite a celebratory bloom!
+Throughout history, the gerbera daisy has represented the innocent hearts of children and is associated with thankfulness, as well as happiness.
+These species boast an energetic playfulness, which is little surprise given their bold and beautiful colors.
+These flowers are most definitely a celebratory bloom!

 History of Gerbera Daisy

-The gerbera daisy is part of the large asteraceae family of flowers and the Latin name for this specie is Gerbera jamesonii.
-These daisies were initially named after Traugott Gerber, the German botanist and doctor.
+The gerbera daisy is part of the large Asteraceae family of flowers and the Latin name for this species is Gerbera jamesonii.
+These daisies were initially named after Traugott Gerber, the German botanist, and doctor.
 Also known as the Transvaal Daisy, it was Scotsman, Robert Jameson who first discovered these plants growing in the wild.